Where do dental hygienists work?

 What agency regulates the profession?

-The Iowa Board of Dental Examiners is the state agency charge with the overall responsibility of regulating the professions of dentistry, dental hygiene and dental assisting in the state of Iowa.
+The Iowa Board of Dental Examiners is the state agency charged with the overall responsibility of regulating the professions of dentistry, dental hygiene and dental assisting in the state of Iowa.

 Can I finish my bachelor s degree, and what majors do dental hygienist choose?